plioi/plioi.github.io/_posts/2013-03-08-insufficiently-round-wheels.markdown

 **Seriously?** Yes.
 **No, really.** Yes.
 **Those have been around forever.** You could say the same thing about music or turducken, but we've only really started to get those right in the last few years.
 **But Patrick, that is a sufficiently round wheel and you shouldn't be reinventing the wheel.
-Do something cool instead!** First, all "reinventing the wheel" remarks shall be met with a friendly "That's kind of the point," followed by a not-so-friendly <a href="http://www.youtube.com/watch?v=fRiiiKA1xUI#t=13s">EPIC EYE-ROLL</a>.
+Do something cool instead!** First, all "reinventing the wheel" remarks shall be met with a friendly "That's kind of the point," followed by a not-so-friendly [EPIC EYE-ROLL](http://www.youtube.com/watch?v=fRiiiKA1xUI#t=13s).
 Second, I think we really can add something cool to the mix.

 If you must, think of it as a big code review of the current state of the art, followed by some advice on building *any* old open source project you have in mind.
 </blockquote>